istresearch/scrapy-cluster/docs/topics/utils/redisthrottledqueue.rst

     :param int moderation: Queue pop requests are moderated to be evenly distributed throughout the window
     :param str windowName: Use a custom rolling window Redis key name
     :param str modName: Use a custom moderation key name in Redis
+    :param elastic: When moderated and falling behind, break moderation to catch up to desired limit
+    :param elastic_buffer: The threshold number for how close we should get to the limit when using the elastic catch up

     .. method:: push(*args)